buresm11/shooter-adp-pyt/README.rst

 * **Strategy** pattern is used for moving missile.
 Misssile that uses SimpleStrategy does not use gravity.
 Misssile that uses SmartStrategy uses gravity and acts like a ballistic missile.
 * **Proxy** pattern is used for accesing model.
 * **State** patter is used to decide whether cannon fires one or two missiles.
-If cannon uses OneMissileCannonState then it fires one missile.
-If cannon uses TwoMissileCannonState then it fires two missiles.
+If cannon uses OneMissileCannonState it fires one missile.
+If cannon uses TwoMissileCannonState it fires two missiles.
 * **Visitor** pattern is used for saving state of model to a file.
 * **Observer** is used for informing view that model has changed.
 Model registers view as observer and then notify it when needed.
 * **Memento** patter is used by model for undo.
 Model can save its state to memento and then go back to its previous state.
 * **Command** pattern handle user input.
 Whenever user press key a command is created.
 Command also creates new memento for saving state.
 * **Abstract Factory** pattern creates new missiles and enemies.
 SimpleFactory creates enemies that do not move and missiles that use SimpleStrategy.
-SmartFactory creates enemies that move and missiles that use SmartStrategy
+SmartFactory creates enemies that move and missiles that use SmartStrategy.